Eating well and staying active during the coronavirus (COVID-19) outbreak is important for our physical and mental wellbeing.

 Tap water is free and is a healthy choice for quenching your thirst at any time.

 It produces no waste, has no calories and contains no sugars that can damage teeth.
-Having a water bottle close by that’s used during the day is a good idea.
+Having a water bottle with you throughout the day is a good idea and can help you drink more water.

 You can get more tips about food and nutrition during self quarantine from the World Health Organisation.